Sparse Quantile Regression: Simulation Study

 where $\varepsilon $ is a random disturbance which is independent of $X$ and follows the univariate normal distribution with mean zero and standard deviation $0.25$.
-We set the sparsity $s=5$ and the true parameter value $ \theta _{j}^{\ast }=1$ for $s$ equispaced values$.$
+We considered two configurations of the true parameter vector $\theta _{\ast }$.
+For configuration (i), we set the sparsity $s=5$ and the true parameter value $\theta _{\ast ,j}=1$ for $s$ equispaced values.
+For configuration (ii), we employed a more challenging case where $ s=20$ and all the $s$ nonzero components of $\theta _{\ast }$ occurred at equispaced indices between 1 and $p$ with its first 5 components equal to 1 and remaining $\left( s-5\right) $ nonzero components being set to be $ \left( 2^{-1},2^{-2},...,2^{-(s-5)}\right) $, which decreased exponentially to zero.

-We compared the finite-sample performance among $\ell _{0}$-PQR, $\ell _{0}$ -CQR, and $\ell _{1}$-PQR estimators.
-We considered simulation configurations with $p\in \{10,500\}$ to assess the performance in both the low and high dimensional settings.
+We compared the finite-sample performance among the $\ell _{0}$-PQR and $ \ell _{0}$-CQR of the present paper, the $\ell _{1}$-PQR of \citet{belloni2011}, the adaptive Lasso penalized quantile regression of \citet{Fan14adaptive} and the nonconvex penalized quantile regression of \citet{Wang12}.
 In each simulation repetition, we generated a training sample of $n=100$ observations for estimating the parameter vector $\theta $ and another independent validation sample of $100$ observations for calibrating the tuning parameters of these estimation approaches.
 Moreover, we also generated a test sample of $5000$ observations for evaluating the out-of-sample predictive performance.

 We focused our simulation study on median regression ($\tau =0.5$).
 To implement the $\ell _{1}$-PQR approach, we used the $\ell _{1}$-penalized quantile regression estimator of \citet{belloni2011} with the penalty level given by